GKingA/offensive_text/scripts/rule_system/POTATO/README.md

 ## Built systems

-To get started with rule-systems we provide rule-based features prebuilt with POTATO on different datasets (e.g. our paper _Offensive text detection on English Twitter with deep learning models and rule-based systems_ for the HASOC2021 shared task).
-If you are interested in that, you can go under _features/_ for more info!
+To get started with rule-systems we provide rule-based features prebuilt with POTATO on different datasets.

 ## Usage